Painting above: Empty Tomb ©T.Jutsum 2006

 The people may stand or kneel as they are able.

-After supper Jesus took the cup of wine; and when he had given thanks, he gave it to them, and said, “Drink this, all of you.
-This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
-Whenever you drink it, do this for the remembrance of me.”
+After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
+Whenever you drink

 THE LORD’S PRAYER